An Empirical Study on Governance in Bitcoin's Consensus Evolution: Discussion

 \subsection{Comparison with related work}

+Filippi et al.~\cite{de2016invisible} and Parkin~\cite{parkin2019senatorial} focus on governance in Bitcoin, specifically on the inherent power structures.
+Bitcoin is described as a technocratic system relying on exceptionally skilled developers' knowledge, a pattern we also recognise within the Bitcoin Core repository.
+Different from Filippi et al.~\cite{de2016invisible} and Parkin~\cite{parkin2019senatorial}, our results highlight the insignificance of centralisation patterns for contested changes.
+As observed for BIP-148, the Segwit deployment was forced through by an external and anonymous developer, even though discouraged by Bitcoin Core developers.
+Our view is that the Bitcoin Core group do not control Bitcoin evolution.
+However, it is a challenge that other stakeholders might not be capable of judging and making an informed decision and rather trust the developers.

+Furthermore, Filippi et al.~\cite{de2016invisible} and Parkin~\cite{parkin2019senatorial} isolate governance conducted by the infrastructure (i.e., the blockchain) and the architects of the infrastructure, whereas our analysis deems these aspects highly intertwined.
+For instance, interdependence clearly shows when the fork type determines whether a majority can deploy a change without a chain split, which is eligible for reduction forks.
+In contrast, expanding and bilateral forks must be deployed with 100\% miner support to avoid a chain split.
+Alternatively, one must consider whether deploying with a chain split is economically reasonable given the potential disruption and whether a users will use the new chain.

-Andresen and Bogusz address Bitcoin governance; "how and when code development practices combine into a pattern of self-organizing."~\cite{andersen2017patterns}.
-The paper demonstrates how and when different forks occur, being both consensus forks and forks in community groups.
-In contrast, this paper solely focuses on consensus changes and shows the power structures in their governance and their relation to different deployment techniques.
+Andresen and Bogusz ~\cite{andersen2017patterns} address Bitcoin governance from the viewpoint of "how and when code development practices combine into a pattern of self-organizing."
+They demonstrate how and when different forks occur, being both consensus forks and forks in community groups.
+Their work does not emphasise how consensus changes are realised.
+In contrast, our study solely focuses on consensus changes and shows the roles of evolution governance, the decision-making process, and power structures.